 Some resorts in the area partner with these conservationists to allow their guests to learn more about the turtles and help release them into the ocean once it is safe to do so.

-San Miguel de Allende is a small, quiet city full of colorful buildings.
+San Miguel de Allende is a small city full of colorful buildings and historical architecture.
 The city as a whole is a UNESCO World Heritage site.

 In the 1940s, San Miguel de Allende was a hotspot for artists looking for somewhere inexpensive and inspiring to live.